Browser Fingerprinting: How to Bypass it During Web Scraping

 Canvas Fingerprinting

-The HTML5 Canvas is an API with built-in objects, methods, and properties for drawing texts and graphics on a canvas.
-Browsers can leverage its features to render website content.
+The HTML5 Canvas is an API that provides built-in objects, methods, and properties for drawing text and graphics on a canvas.
+Browsers use their features to render web content.

 In 2012, Mowery and Shacham found that the final user-visible canvas graphic is directly affected by several factors, including:

-The interpretation is that the produced images and text differ depending on the device's graphical capabilities.
-As a result, websites using browser fingerprinting request web clients to process canvas images.
+The interpretation is that the generated images and text vary based on the device's graphics capabilities.
+As a result, websites that use browser fingerprinting request that web clients render canvas images.
 They can then collect and store this information in their browser fingerprint database.

 Check out our in-depth article on canvas fingerprinting to learn more.